djfletcher/SFDataViz/README.md

 # SF Crime Map

 Geographic data visualization and analytics for San Francisco crime.
+In its current iteration, the project fetches and maps the 6,000 most recently reported violent crimes in San Francisco.
 This is an ongoing project, with the current live version [here](https://djfletcher.github.io/SFDataViz/).

 ## Features in Development:
 + Filter by crime type.